Mitral valve prolapse

 - Bowel urgency, diarrhea, constipation

-- Sensitivity to drugs, including alcohol, caffeine, and medications (caffeine prevents the natural absorption of catecholamines, so that they linger in the body.
-Caffeine and theobromides in chocolate are related to medications used to treat asthma, which work by inhibiting the absorption of catecholamines.)
+- Sensitivity to drugs, including alcohol, caffeine and medications.
+(Caffeine prevents the natural absorption of catecholamines, so that they linger in the body.
+Caffeine and theobromines in chocolate are related to medications used to treat asthma, which work by inhibiting the absorption of catecholamines.)
 People with mitral valve prolapse are especially sensitive to all kinds of drugs and medications.

 Various systematic health problems and imbalances can act as triggers that set off or amplify the autonomic instability.
 These include: